Sunday, October 18, 2020

 Adult female of reproductive age requires 18 mg of iron daily.
 Whereas, adult males need only 8 mg and children need 15 mg daily.

 An individual with normal dietary habits gets about 15 mg of iron in the food.
-Plant based food containing a good amount of iron are mulberries, fruit, lentils, tofu, potatoes, and spinach.
-Of the animal source, a high amount of iron is present in red meat, liver, giblets and egg yolk.
+Plant based food containing a good amount of iron is mulberries, fruit, lentils, tofu, potatoes, and spinach.
+Of the animal source, a high amount of iron is present in red meat, liver, giblets, and egg yolk.

 Gastric acid is needed for releasing iron from food.
 Vitamin C helps iron absorption.
 Alcohol increases iron abortion.
 High calcium in the food, zinc, manganese, and excessive amount of tea and coffee decrease iron absorption.

-Daily loss of iron from the body is about 1 mg /day in adult males, and about 2 mg daily in females of reproductive age.
+Daily loss of iron from the body is about 1 mg /day in adult males, and about 2 mg a day in females in the reproductive age.
 Loss of iron is due to the shedding of cells in the GI tract and from the skin.

 Hemochromatosis.

 Hemochromatosis is due to the overload of the body with iron.
-Iron overload kills the cells and produces varieties of symptoms depending on the organ damage.
-In general, the liver is commonly affected, iron is stored in the liver as hemosiderin.
+The liver is commonly affected.
 Other organs damaged are the pancreas, heart, skin, gonads, adrenals, pituitary and joints.

 There are two distinct groups of hemochromatosis.
-One due to hereditary causes, the other due to repeated blood transfusions required in refractory anemia leading to iron overload.
+One is hereditary and the other is acquired causes.

 Hereditary Hemochromatosis.

-The gene encodes Hepcidin, the HFE gene, and maintains a steady level of Hepcidin production, even though it is readily excreted by kidneys.
-Mutation of the HFE gene results in the majority of Hereditary hemochromatosis.
+The gene encodes Hepcidin, the HFE gene.
 It is inherited by an Autosomal recessive pattern.
-Two important HFE gene mutations are C282Y (C stands for amino acid cysteine 282 is band location is replaced by amino acid tyrosine Y), and H63D (histidine is replaced by amino acid asperate )
+Two important HFE gene mutations are C282Y (C stands for amino acid cysteine 282 is band location is replaced by amino acid tyrosine Y), and H63D (histidine is replaced by amino acid aspartate)

 Type Ia Hereditary hemochromatosis.

 The mutations are on chromosome 6 and in the C282Y gene known as the HFE gene.
-Type 1a, patients are homozygous for the C282Y gene on chromosome 6.
-This type constitutes 85 % of all hereditary hemochromatosis.
-Iron accumulation begins in the 20s in male, and become symptomatic when reaching 40 -50 yrs. of age.
+Iron accumulation begins in the 20s in male and become symptomatic when reaching 40 -50 yrs. of age.
 In females, the onset of symptoms is after menopause.
 The mode of inheritance is autosomal recessive.

 Type Ib.
-The patients have one copy of chromosome containing mutated gene C282Y from one parent and another copy of chromosome containing the mutation of gene H63D from the other parent.
+The patients have one copy of a chromosome containing the mutated gene C282Y from one parent and another copy of the gene H63D from the other parent.
 This group constitutes about 2 % of all hemochromatosis patients.
 Diabetes and fatty liver are common presentations.

 Type II.
-This disorder results in the early development of symptoms.
-Mutation of the juvenile gene that encodes iron regulator protein hemojuvelin results in cardiac iron deposit and results in cardiac fibrosis and heart failure.
+This disorder results in the early development of cardiac symptoms due to iron deposit results in cardiac fibrosis and heart failure.

-The clinical picture of common in all types of hemochromatosis.
+The clinical picture is common in all types of hemochromatosis.

 Initial symptoms are nonspecific like fatigue and pain in joints.
-Later in the course of the disease dark discoloration of the skin, abdominal discomfort, hepatomegaly, and the onset of diabetes mellitus develop.
-If left untreated congestive heart failure, cardiac arrhythmias, cardiomegaly and various symptoms due to hypogonadism manifest in young men and in women after menopause.
-Patients are susceptible to infection by iron loving bacteria like Vibrio, Listeria and Yersinia.
+Later, dark discoloration of the skin, abdominal discomfort, hepatomegaly, and the onset of diabetes mellitus develop.
+If left untreated, congestive heart failure, cardiac arrhythmias, cardiomegaly and various symptoms due to hypogonadism manifest in young men and in women after menopause.
+Patients are susceptible to infection by iron-loving bacteria like Vibrio, Listeria and Yersinia.

 Diagnosis of hemochromatosis.

 Serum ferritin levels over the normal limit of 200 nanogram/ml in adult males and over 300 nanogram/ml in postmenopausal women and ferritin saturation over 45 % in patients with clinical suspicion of hemochromatosis should be confirmed by finding gene mutation by chromosome study.
 MRI of the liver is not essential for diagnosis but MRI R2/T2 images show the degree of the iron store.
-The liver biopsy tissue when stained with Prussian-blue, iron loaded hepatocytes and bile duct becomes evident.
+The liver biopsy tissue, when stained with Prussian-blue, iron loaded hepatocytes and bile ducts become evident.

 Secondary Hemochromatosis.